 3. Job shop manufacturing

-Job shop manufacturing handles low-volume, high-variety production where each order may require a different process, routing, or specification.
-It suits manufacturers that make customised parts, specialised equipment, or tailored products for individual customers.
+Job shop manufacturing handles low-volume, high-variety production where each order may require a different process, routing, or specification, usually run in a make-to-order model

 This model offers strong flexibility, but it also needs tighter scheduling and clearer job tracking to avoid delays and margin loss.
 Many businesses support this environment with manufacturing ERP software to manage quotations, materials, timelines, and job costs more accurately.